HydroModPy/HydroModPy/docs/source/user_guide/concepts/workspace-layout.rst

 ------------------

-A separate DuckDB file under ``$XDG_STATE_HOME/hydromodpy/index.duckdb`` federates workspaces registered on the machine, for cross-workspace discovery.
-It is fully recreatable from the registered workspaces and is operated by ``hmp workspace register``, ``hmp workspace search``, ``hmp workspace forget`` and ``hmp workspace prune``.
+A separate DuckDB file under ``$XDG_STATE_HOME/hydromodpy/index.duckdb`` federates the **projects** registered on the machine, for cross-project discovery.
+One row is one project root, the directory holding ``project.toml`` and its ``.hmp/index.duckdb``, because that index file is what the federation attaches.
+A workspace root has none of its own, so registering one adds the project roots under its ``projects/`` directory, one row each, and a workspace with no project yet adds nothing.
+The file is fully recreatable from the registered projects and is operated by ``hmp workspace register``, ``hmp workspace search``, ``hmp workspace forget`` and ``hmp workspace prune``.

 Two environment variables relocate the machine-wide directories: